kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

     - --watch-namespace=default
 ```

+!!!note ""
-> Currently, you can set only 1 namespace to watch in this flag.
+Currently, you can set only 1 namespace to watch in this flag.
 See [this Kubernetes issue](https://github.com/kubernetes/contrib/issues/847) for more details.

 ## Controller command line flags